-- a) An effective anti-corruption compliance program will significantly reduce the possibility of a CFPOA violation actually occurring. - b) In Canada, criminal liability may be attributed to a corporation only when an offence is committed by a "directing mind" of that corporation.3 The implementation of an effective anti-corruption compliance program should help to establish that the directing minds of the company did not sanction the violation. - c) The Griffiths Energy case at least demonstrates that self-reporting, cooperation, and the implementation of an anti-corruption program are factors that will be considered when the penalty is assessed.
-This means that the possibility of a reduced penalty still exists. - d) If a Canadian company is also subject to the jurisdiction of the FCPA, it will clearly wish to self-report a violation to the Department of Justice and (if applicable) the Securities Exchange Commission and cooperate with those entities in their investigation.
+- 1. An effective anti-corruption compliance program will significantly reduce the possibility of a CFPOA violation actually occurring. - 2.
+In Canada, criminal liability may be attributed to a corporation only when an offence is committed by a "directing mind" of that corporation.3 The implementation of an effective anti-corruption compliance program should help to establish that the directing minds of the company did not sanction the violation. - 3.
+The Griffiths Energy case at least demonstrates that self-reporting, cooperation, and the implementation of an anti-corruption program are factors that will be considered when the penalty is assessed.
+This means that the possibility of a reduced penalty still exists. - 4.
+If a Canadian company is also subject to the jurisdiction of the FCPA, it will clearly wish to self-report a violation to the Department of Justice and (if applicable) the Securities Exchange Commission and cooperate with those entities in their investigation.
 In such cases, self-reporting and cooperating with Canadian authorities should not expose the company to additional risks and may potentially reduce CFPOA-related penalties as well.

+- 1 15 U.S.C. §§78dd-1, et seq.

+- 2 S.C.
+1998, c.34.

-3 Canadian Dredge and Dock Co. v.
+- 3 Canadian Dredge and Dock Co. v.
 The Queen [1985] 1 S.C.R.
 662.